DA0-DA0/docs/docs/recipes/contract-deployment.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Deploying a smart contract from a DAO

+Have a smart contract, but want your DAO to control it?

-Here we'll walk through the process of deploying a smart contract via a proposal in the DAO DAO UI.
+In this recipe, we'll walk through the process of deploying a smart contract via a proposal in DAO DAO.

 This example is intended for folks who already have some amount of experience deploying smart contracts in Juno.
 If you'd like a